SceneMaker/VisualSceneMaker/plugins/studymaster-web/Readme.md

 The main features are:

 * Present web forms (which can optionally block the scene flow execution) to allow users inputting data;
-* (IN PROGRESS) Visualize the value of global variables.
+* Visualize the value of global variables.

 This plugin uses an embedded Javalin web server to serve the web pages, and a web application built with React to show the information.